 Surveying forest stands and single trees using drones

-Using different sensors on airborne platforms tree heights, crown radii and crown base heights can be very accurately derived.
+Using different sensors on airborne platforms tree heights, crown radii and crown base heights are very accurately derived.

-This expands the use of UAVs for forest applications such as forest inventory, forest growth, forest health, forest production, wildlife ecology and forest protection.
+This expands the use of UAVs for forest applications.
+This includes forest inventory, forest growth, forest health, forest production, wildlife ecology and forest protection.

-The following data can be collected by UAVs with a very high spatial resolution (between one and a few centimetres).
+The following data are collected by UAVs with a very high spatial resolution (between one and a few centimetres).

-- Multispectral- and hyperspectral cameras register different wavelengths and can indicate tree condition by characteristics of the tree crown reflection.
+- Multispectral- and hyperspectral cameras register different wavelengths.
+This can indicate tree condition by characteristics of the tree crown reflection.

-- Cameras, which operate in the visible spectrum, can be used for detailed assessment of forest structure or single tree properties.
+- Cameras, which operate in the visible spectrum, can perform detailed assessments of forest structure or single tree properties.

-- A laser-sensor on a UAV provides very high point densities and therefore a detailed image of the stand and crown structure as well as the ground surface structure.
+- A laser-sensor on a UAV provides very high point densities.
+Therefore generating a detailed image of the stand and crown structure as well as the ground surface structure.

 - Thermal imaging cameras register the different thermal reflections and can probably be useful for ecological topics.

-The quality of analysis options is influenced by the sensors for positioning and orientation of the platform during data capture.
-In general: The more precise the data, the better the subsequent analysis can as a high point density is an important factor for successfully deriving single tree attributes.
-This can only be achieved with UAV based surveying.
+The more precise the data, the better the subsequent analysis.
+As a high point density is an important factor for successfully deriving single tree attributes.
+Only UAV based surveying can achieve this.

 UAV LiDAR making a difference in forestry management